toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [TODO-CLI-and-TUI](https://github.com/Harsh-bin/TODO-CLI-and-TUI) - A small todo app which is both "TUI" and "CLI" based on gum with features like adding tasks for day, week or months, setting target date, adding notes, reward window and many more.
 * [todo.txt](http://todotxt.org/) - Minimalistic todo manager that uses a simple plain text file to keep track of items, implemented as a shell script.
 * [todo.txt-more](https://git.sr.ht/~proycon/todotxt-more) - Extensions for todo.txt: interactive rofi/fzf control, sync github issues, better colors, time tracking... and more!
+* [todocli](https://github.com/HxX2/todocli) - Todo CLI to manage your to do list in a neat way.
 * [todoclist](https://github.com/RuslanGagushin/todoclist) - Simple CLI app for check your tasks from todoist.
 * [Todoman](https://github.com/pimutils/todoman) - A simple, standards-based, CLI todo (aka: task) manager.
 * [todotxt-machine](https://pypi.org/project/todotxt-machine/) - Interface for todo.txt.